 PhD at Loughborough University, UK (2007); German Diplom in Psychology at the Freie Universität Berlin, Germany (2002).
 Studied Philosophy to BA equivalent level at the University of Cologne, Germany.

 BPS - graduate membership, Chartered Psychologist.
-Psychology of Women Section member.
+Psychology of Women and Equalities Section member.

 Member of the International Society for Theoretical Psychology (ISTP).
 Elected member of the executive committee.

 Member of the Centre for Citizenship, Identities and Governance (CCIG), The Open University.

 Member of the Harm & Evidence Research Collaborative (HERC), The Open University.

 Member of the Discourse Unit (E. Burman & I. Parker; Manchester Metropolitan University).

 Coming from a background in philosophy, theoretical- and forensic psychology, I have become interested in transdisciplinary psychosocial forms of critique and inquiry, inspired by the work of I. Stengers, G. Deleuze and M. Foucault.
 In this context I am tracing the theoretical as well as concrete practical issues around memory and suggestibility in psychology as well as in legal contexts (how children’s credibility as witnesses is conceptualised, or how psychological expertise/knowledge is used/presented in courts of law).